deathbird/cheatsheets/gitCheatsheet.md

 # (create a branch based on an old commit append the hash that identifies a commit with the command.)
 git checkout -b [branch_name] [commit_hash]

-# replace local branch with remote version of branch
+# replace / overwrite local branch with remote version of branch
 git reset --hard [remote]/[branch_name]

 git push [remote] --delete [branch_name]  # delete a branch from a remote